-The General Conference Women's Ministries (GC WM) scholarship program is established to give scholarships to women who are committed to serving the mission of the Seventh-day Adventist Church who would otherwise be unable to afford a Christian education.
+The General Conference Women's Ministries (GCWM) scholarship program is established to give scholarships to women who are committed to serving the mission of the Seventh-day Adventist Church who would otherwise be unable to afford a Christian education.
 Scholarship awards are based on academic achievement, financial need, and community outreach.
-Specific amounts of scholarship awards vary from year to year and are dependent on the amount of funds available in your division.
-Scholarships may only be obtained through your home division.
+Specific amounts of scholarship awards vary from year to year and are dependent on the amount of funds available.

 Who is Eligible?

-Any woman who is planning to attend a Seventh-day Adventist college in the division in which she lives.
+Any woman who is planning to attend a Seventh-day Adventist college in the division in which she lives is eligible.
 Primary consideration will be given to those in the last two years of college-level study.
-Scholarships are awarded on the basis of need, ability, and the recipient's determination to improve herself.
+Scholarships are awarded on the basis of financial need, ability, and the recipient's determination to improve herself.
 She must be committed to serve the Lord in whatever way He directs and committed to the mission of the Seventh-day Adventist Church.

 How May I Apply?

-Women interested in applying for the scholarship should get an application form from the Women's Ministries (WM) director in your division.
+Women interested in applying for the scholarship should download the application form on this page.